Introducing a clinical study for people with active dermatomyositis or polymyositis

 What to expect

-You will be allowed to continue with your current background treatment for dermatomyositis or polymyositis.
-If you are being treated with corticosteroids, your study doctor may start lowering the dose of corticosteroids during your time in the study.
+You will be allowed to continue with certain background treatment for dermatomyositis or polymyositis.
+If you are being treated with corticosteroids, your study doctor may start lowering the dose of corticosteroids during your time in the trial.

 Length of study treatment